3 Signs Your Sexual Activities Are Bordering on Paraphilic Disorder

 In effect, people struggling with paraphilic disorders reach a point where there’s a total disregard for whatever negative consequences result from their behavior.
 After a certain point, problems at work, financial difficulties and a decline in overall health start to surface as paraphilia disorders take over a person’s life.

-Please don’t hesitate to call our helpline if you need help finding a treatment program.
+Please don’t hesitate to call our helpline 800-598-5053 (Who Answers?) if you need help finding a treatment program.